Doutrespace/LablyzeR/README.md

 To visualize the logger, you could follow the next steps:
 1. Download the repository
 2. Unzip the file
-3. Open the project `Bikair_Logger_V1.Rproj`
+3. Open the project `LablyzeR`
-4. Run the code `Main_App.R`
+4. Run the code `Ui.R`

 After running the code, a new window with the logger will open.

 ### Data Import
 #### Load File
 The following step is uploading the data.
 This is possible from the `Data Import` tab.
 In the left corner, there is a `Browse` button.
-By clicking it, you can select the file with the data.
-It is located in the folder of the repository `\Bikair_Logger_V1-main\Data` <br>
+By clicking it, you can select the file with the data. <br>

 #### Table Display